 - Digital Receptor Holding Devices

-The Benefits from Digital Imaging in Dentistry:
+The Benefits of Digital Imaging in Dentistry:

 - Digital dental images are easier to transfer.
 It can be easily stored in the form of electronic patient records.